MekhalaSaxena97/agile-ba-sprint-showcase/02-stakeholder-register/README.md

 # 👥 Stakeholder Register & Governance Framework

 ## 👑 The Art of Herding Cats (And Avoiding Project Sabotage)
-Ever since the first project manager tried to coordinate a team, a universal truth emerged: you can design the most flawless process in the world, but if you don't manage the human egos, agendas, and veto powers behind it, your project will crash before its first deployment.
+If you think of a high-friction corporate project as a high-stakes theatrical production, it becomes immediately clear that a script is useless if the actors are refusing to step onto the stage together.
+You can design the most flawless process in the world, but if you don't actively navigate the human egos, competing agendas, and hidden veto powers behind the scenes, your final curtain will drop long before your first deployment.

 In the tech industry, teams often treat a "Stakeholder Register" as a boring corporate directory of names and email addresses.
 But in reality, it is a risk mitigation map.
 If you treat a regulatory Compliance Officer like an afterthought, or keep your UX designer completely in the dark until user testing, you are actively inviting scope creep and last-minute architectural rejections.